SEResearch59/GlobalHistory/README.md

 4. attack targeting RSA: run make rsa, insert module for RSA and run work-rsa.sh

 The shift paremeter maybe different according to platforms.
 You can enumarte the shift parameter from 0 to the GHR size to migrate attack on your platform.

+If you have any question， contact me: srh@stu.hit.edu.cn